 I had to psych myself up to get into the pool and swim laps.

 While in the pool at WaveHealth on Monday something shifted within me as I focused on the waves, the skylight and my beautiful surroundings.

 I felt gratitude flood my heart.
 I asked the Universe, "How did I get here?
-How did I arrive in this moment cross training for running in this 5 star hotel where I only pay $10/visit ... where each week I am blessed to experience muscular therapy with Jeff transcending and transforming all that went before ... how did I get here ... from a leg brace and a wheelchair, a diagnosis of a progressive neuromuscular disease, Spaulding Rehab and Adaptive Sports feeling stuck in my body and that everything was an effort to now..."
+How did I arrive in this moment cross training for running in this 5 star hotel where I only pay $10/visit ... where each week I am blessed to experience massage therapy transcending and transforming all that went before ... how did I get here ... from a leg brace and a wheelchair, a diagnosis of a progressive neuromuscular disease, Spaulding Rehab and Adaptive Sports feeling stuck in my body and that everything was an effort to now..."

 I felt ripples of joy throughout every fiber of my Being and had a light bulb moment - There is no more struggle.
 There is no more effort.
 I can allow myself to feel challenged and work hard but I can do it without struggle and coming from a place of having experienced paralytic polio and violence.
 There is no more shadow boxing with my past.
 I am in fact here now and I have goals and a training plan but it's a plan that begins with the here and now.

 I reminded myself of Saturday's ephiphany after our training run that I am no longer a victim of my body nor am I a survivor of my past.
 I am a creator of my body and my life co-creating with the Divine Intelligence that I consciously experienced when I was paralyzed at the age of 5.